Examples

 With testcase gating

-Section intitulée « With testcase gating »quality.validation_testcases.on_deployment runs JSON test cases
+Section intitulée « With testcase gating »quality.validation_testcases.on_deployment runs each function’s JSON

 version: "1"package: { name: bolt-analysis, version: 0.3.1 }runtime: { kind: python, version: "3.12" }